caolanraff/etf-portfolio-tracker/README.md

   - other --> for the combined weights, if ETF weighting is below this value it will be moved into 'other' section
 - Metrics
   - threshold --> list of thresholds for the outlined metrics
-  - operator --> the operator to check again (.e.g >, <, =)
+  - operator --> the operator to check against (.e.g >, <, =)
   - highlight --> colour of highlighting
 - Holdings
-  - top --> the number of companies to include in the top holdings
+  - top --> the number of companies to include in the top underlyings
 - Output
   - file --> the name of the output file